everettexue/DiscordRPC/README.md

 Step 7 It should (return RPC is running)
 <img width="1027" alt="Screen Shot 2022-09-26 at 4 26 25 PM" src="https://user-images.githubusercontent.com/96892745/192373381-31bc25c3-30de-488d-a3b0-21af1f668775.png">

+To stop it just press controll and c at the same time.

 Congrats your now a epic coder!